July Fourth and 13 Forgotten Symbols of America

 The Cowboy Hat

 The cowboy hat has often symbolized the United States frequently, often paired with an oil well.
+This is especially true in Texas.

 In Olympic Games opening and closing ceremonies, the American representatives often dress in matching Cowboy hats and related gear.